 The farm will create jobs, provide job training, and bring a spirit of entrepreneurship and self-reliance to the local community.
-The 13 available acres of urban land will connect food production, processing and distribution in the same space.
-This is basically from farm to plate; which is a win-win for the residents, county, state, and country.
+The five available acres of urban land will connect food production, processing and distribution in the same space.
+This is basically from farm to plate; which is a win-win for everyone.